1) Online Bill Payment

 Remember you also need to submit your completed Home Owner Grant application directly to the Province starting 2021, not to the bank or Village office.

 2) Pay In-Person

 Bring your tax notice and payment to the Village of Pemberton, located at 7400 Prospect Street.
-Our offices are open from 8:30 am to 4:30 pm, Monday to Friday (excluding holidays).
+Our offices are open from 9am to 4pm, Monday to Friday (closed between 12pm and 1pm).
 Acceptable payment methods include:

 - Personal cheques - payable to Village of Pemberton, please note that dishonoured cheques constitute non-payment of taxes and will be subject to penalty, interest and a returned cheque fee

 3) 24-Hour Mail Slot